Leverage Point 1: Paradigms and Visions of a Good Life

 Throughout our daily lives, we are inundated with the message that a good life is one with high material consumption and economic growth.
 It is a widespread belief that our happiness is directly linked to the goods and services we consume and that success is proportional to monetary wealth and income.
-These visions of a good life permeate many societal practices and structures, including measuring progress via the Gross Domestic Product (GDP).
+These visions of a good life pervade many societal practices and structures, including measuring progress via the Gross Domestic Product (GDP).

 There is no doubt that rising GDP over time has produced positive benefits for many, enabling higher standards of living and lower poverty rates.
-However, growth in GDP is not indicative of other, non-material conditions which may be associated with progress and well-being, such as income and racial equality, access to care, and a healthy environment.
+However, growth in GDP is not indicative of other, non-material conditions associated with progress and well-being, such as income and racial equality, access to care, and a healthy environment.
 Calls to adopt alternative metrics for economic progress (e.g., the Genuine Progress Indicator) and to define success in non-monetary terms are part of a larger transformation that’s needed for a sustainable future.

-Specifically, this means a transformation of the widespread notion that money can buy happiness is inconsistent with evidence from the study of well-being, yet many of us continue to buy into this theory.
+The notion that money can buy happiness is inconsistent with evidence from research on well-being, yet many of us continue to buy into this theory—at least implicitly.
 We often purchase things in an attempt to signal our identity or level of success, with the aim of attaining both social recognition and personal satisfaction.
-The widespread fixation on celebrity culture is emblematic of this social norm, influenced by the media’s persistent promotion of the celebrity lifestyle as paradigms of a good life.
+The widespread fixation on celebrity culture is emblematic of this social norm, influenced by the media’s persistent promotion of celebrity lifestyles as paragons of a good life.